-It represents what I strive to accomplish with so most of my recipes: a healthier version of a well liked comfort food that’s just as delicious and enjoyable as the original.
+It represents what I strive to accomplish with so most of my recipes: a healthier version of well-liked comfort food that’s just as delicious and enjoyable as the original.

 I’m often asked what recipes on this blog are typically the most used, which healthy recipes I make for lunch or for supper when I’m not sure what to cook.
 The clear answer many of these is today’s recipe for Healthy Chicken Pot Pie.

 Everyone loves this healthy pot pie since it tastes like his childhood favorite, made more grown up.
 I like it because it’s very easy to make and healthy.
 I’ve also made this recipe for a lot of my friends and new moms because it’s a fantastic freezer meal.

 Actually, when I cook it for myself, I often proceed to double the recipe, freeze one, then anticipate the day I’ll find a healthy chicken pot pie frozen and primed for baking for lunch or for supper!

 The Very Best Dairy Free Chicken Pot Pie

 I am aware that I’m occasionally susceptible to exaggeration, but I feel my claim with this healthy pot pie’s “best EVER Pot Pie ” has it’s merit.
 This Healthy Chicken Pot Pie made its recipe debut at my friend’s place after I brought it over for an unplanned dinner party.
 After that day a lot of my friends asked me for this recipe, and it was kind of a confirmation that is that good.